aurvandel/Child_Care_Tracker/README.md

 - [x] Create input form to add to calendar
 - [x] Validate monthly calendar, input and deletion
 - [] Deploy everything up to this point to production webserver software (Apache) running on Raspberry Pi to ensure it works as intended
-- [] Redo dateTime fields as seperate date and time for tasks and supplies

 #### Mon Apr 5, 2021
 - [] Continue testing and troubleshooting production level deployment